Namchee/pleasantcord/README.md

 `status` | Show the bot status (ping, environment, etc).
 `help` | Show the bot help menu.

+## FAQ

+### Can I use a custom moderation configuration for `pleasantcord`?

+For now, no you can't.
+You must deploy your own bot instance and configure it yourself.

+In the future, it will be possible to configure it from a web dashboard.
+Stay tuned!

+### The classification is incorrect!

+I'm not the one who created the model, so I can't say anything about it.
+That being said, image classification is an ML algorithm which could produce false alarms from time to time, so false alarms are quite common occurence.

+If you feel that the moderation is too sensitive / lax, you must configure the bot yourself.

+### Can the bot unban previously banned users?

+This bot **DOES NOT** provide an `unban` command.
+Server administrators must unban the members themselves.
 ## Credits

 - [infinitered](https://github.com/infinitered) — Provides an easy-to-use pretrained model for NSFW detection.